Quick Reference Guide Assistive Technology Terms

 Display Based Personal Data Assistant

-Are handheld computers, used mainly for organizational purposes.
+Handheld computers, used mainly for organizational purposes.

 Electronic Spell Checker

-Portable dictionary, thesaurus and spell checker with audio feature.
+Portable dictionary, thesaurus, and spell checker with audio feature.

-A Braille Embosser is a hardware device for “printing” a hard copy of electronic text documents in Braille.
+A braille embosser is a hardware device for “printing” a hard copy of electronic text documents in braille.
 (Center, 2008)

-A variety of keyboards address positioning of the user to allow for more neutral arm, wrist and hand positioning.
+A variety of keyboards address positioning of the user to allow for more neutral arm, wrist, and hand positioning.
 Most address wrist deviation and some address pronation.

-Hardware devices specifically designed to read Electronic Text.
+Hardware devices specifically designed to read electronic text.